 The Canadian bail-in regime aligns with the Financial Stability Board’s

 Key Attributes of Effective Resolution Regimes, a set of international standards developed following the global financial crisis to enable resolution authorities to resolve financial institutions in an orderly manner without taxpayer exposure to loss, while maintaining continuity of their vital economic functions.

-Draft regulations for the bail-in regime are being finalized.
-More information can be found here:
+Regulations for the bail-in regime can be found here:

 Where CDIC uses one of its resolution tools to resolve a failing financial institution, it is expected that the shareholders and creditors of the financial institution will be in a better financial position than if the financial institution had simply been liquidated (or wound up).